Data and Labeling Requirements

 • Rental Assistance

-Some clients were served under both types of Service and some clients were served under 1.
-The ability, then to cross reference clients based on singular or joint service types was required.
+RCAP served some of these clients under both types of service, and some were under only one.
+They required the ability to cross-reference clients based on singular or joint service types.

 Records Management and Tracking Requirements

-The records within the RCAP facility were consolidated to a single filing system and a conversion of existing records data was performed to end tab file labels, where existing records were relabeled and re-shelved a process known as a “file system conversion”.
+We consolidated the records within the RCAP facility into a single filing system.
+We converted their existing records to end tab file labels, where existing records were relabeled and re-shelved, a process known as a file system conversion.

-As part of the process, records were assigned a home location of Fileroom.
-RCAP staff requiring access to client files, are provided access to the filing system via the RMS and a named user.
+As part of the process, we assigned records a home location of Fileroom.
+RCAP staff requiring access to client files are provided access to the filing system via the RMS and a named user.
 Named users are provided access to the client files via the Simplicity RMS.

-As the system required multiple options for incoming and outgoing files, a three tiered method was created
+We created a three-tiered method as the system required multiple options for incoming and outgoing files.

-• Fileroom walk-ins could have files checked out to the, or could walk in and have files checked back in
+• Fileroom walk-ins could have files checked out to them or could walk in and have files checked back in.

-• Users on the RMS can look up files, request the file via the RMS and files are delivered to the user requesting the file.
+• Users on the RMS can look up files and request the file via the RMS, and we deliver files to the user requesting the file.

 These functions are nested within the File Room user group.
-As requests are made, a live list of file requests is built.
-If a user requests a file that is already checked out, then a notification is sent back to that user indicating that the file is OUT, and to whom it has been checked.
+As users make requests, we build a live list of file requests.
+If a user requests a file already checked out, a notification is sent back to that user indicating that the file is OUT to a specific person.

-Notifications also go out to users and the File Room Group, when files are out passed the time for them to be returned.
-As files are checked back in, the list of requests is searched and any existing request for that file will automatically report to prevent the record from being refiled and duplicating effort.
-All files are tracked in the Checked Out queue which is searchable and from which reports may be issued.
+Notifications also go out to users and the File Room Group when files are past the return date.
+Upon return, we search the list of requests, and any existing request for that file will automatically report to prevent the record from being refiled and duplicating effort.
+We track all files in the Checked Out queue, which is searchable and from which users may issue reports.

-The complex and active nature of the RCAP requirements allowed the RMS to be configured in a manner which allowed immediate visibility into the location of each record, sped up file distribution and return.
-In addition through application of the rules based workflow allowed each member of the RCAP staff more immediate access to mission critical record data, which sped service delivery to clientele.
+The complex and active nature of the RCAP requirements allowed us to configure the RMS for immediate visibility into the location of each record and sped up file distribution and return.
+In addition, the rules-based workflow allowed each member of the RCAP staff more immediate access to mission-critical record data, which sped service delivery to clientele.

 In addition to the workflow support in managing and tracking status and destruction, the RMS provides